justusthane/justusthane.github.io/tech/editing-pixel-art-in-photoshop/index.md

 Luckily, there's a better way to do this, and it involves returning our art to it's "original" size where each *fauxel* is actually a single pixel.

 First figure out how many *fauxels* wide your art is.
 To do this, measure one of them.
-Zoom in until you can see the pixel grid (to make sure we get our measurement perfect), and measure the width of one *fauxels* using the Ruler tool (I):
+Zoom in until you can see the pixel grid (to make sure you get your measurement perfect), and measure the width of one *fauxels* using the Ruler tool (I):

 ![Measuring a pixel](measuring.png)